-Think back to a person you last talk to.
+Think back to a person you last talked to.
 Now, imagine that you’re that person’s long lost twin.

 This is just a thought exercise to help you pick up on people’s energy level.
 We’re not gonna try to clone people’s behavior, just be better at picking up on it.

 Back to the person.
 If you were that person’s identical twin, how would you act?
 You’d have the same tone of voice, you have the same energy level, even the same posture, the same way of talking.

 When you make this exercise, notice how much you’ve already picked up on that person’s manners.

 Isn’t it surprising how much nuance you picked up about that person’s manners without even thinking about it when you met?
 That’s because we’re social beings and our brains are amazing at picking up subtle tones.
 This exercise helps us listen to what our brain already had picked up on.

 Is there any way I can meet this person while still being authentic and you?
 For example, if you realize that you talk way less than the other person, is there any way you could make yourself feel comfortable talking more?